potenztechnology/Mern-Portal/README.md

 # Features:-

-User Authentication: Users can sign up and log in to access the full functionality of the application.

-Admin Panel: Administrators can manage user informations(i.e Add,upload and edit the user data).
+Admin Panel: Administrators can log in and can manage user informations(i.e Add , upload , edit and delete edit the user data).